How to Start a Handyman Business (11 Simple Steps)

 Starting your own business can be extremely rewarding, and handyman is the perfect profession because there’s always an odd job that needs doing.
 People will always live or work in places that need to be fixed!

 A handyman should have no problem finding work thanks to their broad range of specialties, from cleaning the swimming pool to creating a bedroom in the attic.
 If you want to become a handyman but aren’t sure how to get started, you’ve come to the right place.
 We’ll list several steps you can take to help get your career moving in the right direction.

-11 Steps to Start a Handyman Busines
+The 11 Steps to Starting a Handyman Busines

 1. Get Clear on Your Particular Set of Skills

 We recommend that anyone looking into the handyman business creates a list of jobs they can complete.
 We recommend only listing jobs you can perform well on this list.
 It can be tempting to include a wide range of jobs that you may have less experience with, but it’s better to stick to what you know best.
 The two biggest reasons for this are the quality of the finished product you produce for your clients and the ability to acquire the tools you need for projects before you get started.
 People are much quicker to spread the word about a service they didn’t like, so taking on jobs you don’t have experience with can damage your reputation and reduce the number of jobs you get.

 Once you know what kind of jobs you can do you can concentrate on getting the proper tools to complete those jobs.
 Putting up drywall requires a different set of tools than installing a brick sidewalk.
 Installing toilets and faucets requires yet another set of tools.
 Customers will prefer a handyperson with the proper tools because it establishes that they have experience.
 The acquisition of tools is a good reason to consider and refine your list of jobs to accomplish the most tasks with what you purchase.